think-modular-digital-solutions-GmbH/moodle-mod_twinery/README.md

 # Twinery activity

+## Description

-This activity allows you to implement single-file .html apps from https://twinery.org/.
+This activity allows you to implement single-file .html apps from https://twinery.org/ as a activity in a course.

+## How to implement Grading

 To pass grades back to Moodle, your twinery must call

 <script>
 set backToMoodle to {
+    type:"twine_result",
     score:23,
-    type:"twine_result",
     feedback: "You are awesome"
 }
 window.parent.postMessage(State.variables.backToMoodle);